father and child playing with a model plane

 Preparing for Summers With Joint Custody

 With summer approaching, you may be planning a family vacation with your children.
 If you share custody of your children, you will need to plan your summer vacation around your custody schedule.
 You may also need to notify your ex.
 Make sure you know the steps you need to take so your children can have the best possible summer vacation.
-Our Montgomery County child custody attorneys at Shemtob Draganosky Taylor share how you can prepare for the best summer while sharing custody of your children.
+Our Montgomery County child custody attorneys at Shemtob Draganosky Taylor Stein, PC share how you can prepare for the best summer while sharing custody of your children.

 Review Your Custody Agreement First